stavkran/stavkran/README.md

 ## Welcome to my GitHub profile!
 I am a junior software developer with a passion for coding and a drive to learn and grow my skills.

 ## About me
 I am a senior - and soon to be  graduate - at the Department of Digital Systems @ University of Piraeus.
 During my time in college, I worked on various projects that allowed me to gain experience in different programming languages and technologies.
 I am always eager to learn more and take on new challenges.

 ## Experience includes (but is not limited to):
 - ⚡Proficient in Java, Python, and JavaScript
-- 🪐Familiar with HTML/CSS and React.js
+- 🪐Familiar with React.js
 - 🎇Experience with Git and GitHub for version control
 - 🌌Comfortable with Linux/Unix command-line interface